Atharva404/Atharva404/README.md

 I'm **Atharva Gupta**, and I'm a junior studying **Computer Science at Purdue University with a concentration in Software Engineering**.
 I'm interested in artifical intelligence, machine learning, Software Engineering and Software Programming.

 I have completed the Entreprenurship and Innovation Certificate and am pursuing the Applications in Data Science Certificate.
-I plan to take few concentrations such as: **Software Engineering and Security**
+I plan to take few concentrations such as: **Software Engineering and ML**

 CS 193 UTA